 Welcome to Punjabi Studies at UBC

-Every year our program culminates in an annual event, the Harjit Kaur Sidhu Memorial program, which brings together our students to present Punjabi-language skits and possibly films (when a class has produced them in a given year), and awards are presented to student Punjabi-language essay contest winners and to a BC-based Punjabi-language writer, in recognition of “lifetime achievement.”
-We also invite a scholar of Punjabi language, literature and/or culture to address the university community at that time, to allow UBC students and faculty, and members of the wider community, to hear from both new and established figures in the scholarly community.
+Our annual Harjit Kaur Sidhu Memorial Program represents a major feature of the Punjabi Studies program.
+First of all, it celebrates all the work being done for Punjabi by UBC students, who present Punjabi-language skits and possibly films (when a class has produced them in a given year).
+Secondly, awards are presented to student Punjabi-language essay contest winners and to a BC-based Punjabi-language writer, in recognition of “lifetime achievement.”
+This latter feature is designed to recognize and call attention to the great work being done for Punjabi in British Columbia.
+We also invite a scholar of Punjabi language, literature and/or culture, or an activist or artist, to address the university and/or broader community, to allow UBC students and faculty, and members of the wider community, to hear from both new and established figures who enrich our understanding and experience of Punjabi language and culture.
 See more in the link above under “Annual Event.”